42 North Social House Is Dexter's Most Ambitious Restaurant

 Social Hour

 Weekdays from 4 to 6 p.m., 42 North runs a social hour with discounted small plates and drinks.
 This is the quiet move.
 The dining room is less full than it is at 7 p.m. on a Saturday.
 The food is the same kitchen at a lower price point.
-And the building, in late-afternoon light, does something that restaurants twice the size can't do: it makes you want to stay for another round.
+And the building, in late-afternoon light, does something most restaurants twice the size can't do: it makes you want to stay for another round.

 The Drink Program